apache/infrastructure-website/content/pages/pypubsub.md

 * To subscribe to all `netbeans.apache.org` emails: `http://pubsub.apache.org:2069/email/netbeans.apache.org`
 * To subscribe to PRs opened against `beam-foo.git`: `http://pubsub.apache.org:2069/github/beam-foo.git/pr`
 * To subscribe to all commits, both Subversion and git: `http://pubsub.apache.org:2069/commit`
+* To subscribe to all JIRA events for the HADOOP JIRA instance: `http://pubsub.apache.org:2069/jira/HADOOP`

 ## Event payload examples